axibase/atsd/sql/examples/filter-by-date.md

 ## Query with End Time Syntax in Custom Time Zone

-With the `endtime()` function, specify a user-defined [time zone](../../shared/timezone-list.md) to evaluate [calendar](../../shared/calendar.md) keywords and expressions.
+The `endtime()` function allows specifying a user-defined [time zone](../../shared/timezone-list.md) to evaluate [calendar](../../shared/calendar.md) keywords and expressions.

-The following example selects data between `0h:0m:0s` of the previous day and `0h:0m:0s` of the current day in PST time zone, even though the server runs in UTC time zone.
+The following example selects data between `0h:0m:0s` of the previous day and `0h:0m:0s` of the current day in PST time zone, even though the database runs in UTC time zone.

 ```sql
 SELECT value, datetime,